 Prior to his service at the U.S. Chamber, Green was an associate in the Supreme Court and Appellate section of Gibson, Dunn & Crutcher LLP’s Washington, D.C. office where he gained substantive experience in Supreme Court and other appellate and trial litigation.

 Green also previously served as a law clerk at the United States Supreme Court, the U.S. Court of Appeals for the Tenth Circuit and the U.S. District Court for the District of Utah.
 Green came highly referred by the National Association of Attorneys General’s Supreme Court Coordinator, federal jurists from district courts to the Supreme Court as well as multiple AG Offices of other states.

 A native Utahn, Green attended Jordan High School where he led the Beetdiggers to a 4-A State Championship in football while earning All-State honors himself.
 He earned both his undergraduate and law degrees from the University of Utah.
 At the College of Law, he served as Editor-in-Chief of the Utah Law Review and graduated Order of the Coif and first in his class.

 Chief of Staff

-Daniel Burton joined the Utah Attorney General’s Office in 2016 as Director of Communications/Government Records after a successful career as a real estate attorney and political writer.
-His passion and expertise unite in his role as he oversees all public information exchange including responding to government records requests (better known as GRAMA) to the office.
-Prior to his appointment as Director of Communications, he was Senior Corporate Counsel with the Woodbury Corporation.
+Daniel Burton, whose duties include intergovernmental relations and communications strategy, joined the Utah Attorney General’s Office in 2016 after a successful career as a real estate attorney and political writer.
+His passion and expertise unite in his role as he oversees legislative efforts, constituent services, and all public information exchange including responding to government records requests (better known as GRAMA) to the office.
+Prior to his appointment as Chief of Policy and Communications, he served as Director of Communications for the office.
+Prior to joining the Office in 2016, he was Senior Corporate Counsel with the Woodbury Corporation.
 A native Utahn, Daniel graduated from Brigham Young University and earned a law degree from the SJ Quinney College of Law at the University of Utah.